-- (1) Public Sidewalks Required.
+(1) Public Sidewalks Required.
 In order to create an environment that is supportive of transit and pedestrian mobility, public sidewalks shall be provided along both sides of all streets in the mixed-use districts.
 Such sidewalks shall be at least 10 feet in width and should not be more than 16 feet in width, unless otherwise approved as part of the design review process.
-The 10-foot minimum requirement shall apply regardless of the available rightof-way.
-Where required, the sidewalk shall extend onto private property to fulfill the 10-foot minimum requirement, with a sidewalk easement provided. - (2) Delineation of Sidewalk Area.
-Sidewalks shall be organized into two distinct areas: a street tree/furniture area located adjacent to the curb, and a clear area. - (a) Street Tree/Furniture The Area. street tree/furniture area shall have a minimum width of six feet (from faceof-curb) and shall be continuous and located adjacent to the curb.
-The area shall be planted with street trees at an average spacing of 20 to 30 feet on center, based on the mature canopy width of the tree species selected and accordance with in Article 14.
-The area also is intended for placement the of street furniture including seating, street lights, waste receptacles, fire hydrants, traffic signs, newspaper vending boxes, bus shelters, bicycle racks, public utility equipment such as electric transformers and water meters, and similar elements designed to city specifications and located in a manner that does not obstruct pedestrian access or motorist visibility, and subject to applicable requirements of this UDO (b) Clear Area.
-The clear area shall be a minimum width of six feet, shall be hardscaped, and shall be located adjacent to the street tree/furniture area.
-The clear area shall be unobstructed bv any permanent or nonpermanent element for a minimum width of six feet and a minimum height of eight feet.
+The 10-foot minimum requirement shall apply regardless of the available right-of-way.
+Where required, the sidewalk shall extend onto private property to fulfill the 10-foot minimum requirement, with a sidewalk easement provided.

+- (2) Delineation of Sidewalk Area.
+Sidewalks shall be organized into two distinct areas: a street tree/furniture area located adjacent to the curb, and a clear area. - (a) Street Tree/Furniture Area.
+The street tree/furniture area shall have a minimum width of six feet (from faceof-curb) and shall be continuous and located adjacent to the curb. shall The area be planted with street trees at an average spacing of 20 to 30 feet on center, based on the mature canopy width of the tree species selected and accordance with Article 14.
+The area also is intended for placement the street furniture including seating, street lights, waste receptacles, fire hydrants, traffic signs, newspaper vending boxes, bus shelters, bicycle racks, public utility equipment such as electric transformers and water meters, and similar elements designed to city specifications and located in a manner that does not obstruct pedestrian access or motorist visibility, and subject to applicable requirements of this UDO